Camp Simcha Special FAQ

 What about my child’s diet?

-Should I stay near camp while my child is in residence?
+Should I stay near camp?

 Will you keep me informed?